panhiaymoua/ElkStackProject1/README.md

 - Run the playbook, and navigate to ttp://[your_elk_server_ip]:5601/app/kibana to check that the installation worked as expected.

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
-- On the Jump box run the following command to get the playbook:curl https://github.com/panhiaymoua/ElkStackProject1/blob/main/Ansible/ELK/elk.yml
+- On the Jump box run the following command to get the playbook: curl https://github.com/panhiaymoua/ElkStackProject1/blob/main/Ansible/ELK/elk.yml
 - Edit the hosts file in /etc/ansible and add the details and update your IP addresses
 - Run the playbook: ansible-playbook /etc/ansible/elk.yml
 - Check your installation is working by visiting http://[your_elk_server_ip]:5601/app/kibana